ctrliq/fuzzball-workflow-examples/blast/README.md

 ## Saving Results

-This workflow can save the results tarball to a destination of the user's choice .
-The section walks through the steps required to save the results output.
+This workflow can save an output file to a destination of the user's choice.
+This section walks through the steps required to save the results output.

 ### Prerequisites